elunna/hackem/hackem_changelog.md

   - can no longer be genocided.
   - may generate with pistols, bullets and dagger/knife.
 - [x] Lichens: Got a weak slow touch attack.
+- [x] Giant beetles and giant spiders had their weight increased.
 - [x] Leprechauns will steal anything made of gold
 - [x] mind flayers/master mind flayers color changed to bright magenta.
 - [x] Decay attacks instakill paper golems
 - [x] Tigers are now orange.
     - Tigers rarely drop a tiger eye ring when killed (xnh)
+- [x] Lynx, panthers, and jaguars can now jump.
 - [x] Mumakil and mastodons/woolly mammoth:
     - can attack with their trunks, grabbing onto and crushing their target.
     - difficultly level increased